 Fear of not having the right experience

-I have no day job and no safety net of paid time off, so for years I worried about the very real fear of loss of income while pursuing my dream of residencies.
-I still worry about loss of income while I'm away, but I decided I wasn't going to let poverty fears hold me back.
+I have no day job and no safety net of paid time off, so for years I worried about the very real fear of loss of income while pursuing my dream of doing a writing residency.
+I still worry about loss of income while I’m away, but I decided I wasn’t going to let poverty fears hold me back.

-My job flexibility is a privilege and one that makes it easier for me to do this, but there are ways around this.
-If you really want to get away and write—so long as time off doesn't mean you'll loss your job (i.e., I would never have been able to do this when I worked as a cook)—you can sacrifice and plan and find a way to make it work.
+If you really want to get away and write—so long as time off doesn’t mean you’ll loss your job (i.e., I would never have been able to do this when I worked as a cook)—you can find a way to make it work.
 It might mean you live on rice and beans for three months to save extra cash, or you hold a mega yard sale, or you take an extra job.
-It doesn't need to be easy.
-But it also doesn't need to be the one thing that holds you back from your dreams.
+It doesn’t need to be easy.
+But it also doesn’t need to hold you back from your dreams.

 Social anxiety about asking for references